 To target investment in facilities to increase participation, improve revenue generation and community interaction at all levels of football development with an emphasis on partnerships and innovation.

-The IFA will aim to support, advise and assist clubs in achieving these criteria, and in developing facilities on a long-term basis.
+The Irish FA will aim to support, advise and assist clubs in achieving these criteria, and in developing facilities on a long-term basis.

 UEFA Stadium Infrastructure Regulations Edition 2010 (UEFA Facility Requirements)